xieyuheng/inner/notes/00008-the-aim-of-a-type-system.md

 ---
-title: The implementation of a type system should help us check inferences
+title: The aim of a type system
 date: 2021-09-04
 ---